 What are Investment Pathways?

-Investment Pathways give you a simple choice from the four most common ways that people choose to take their retirement savings.
+Investment Pathways give you a simple choice from the four most common ways that people choose to take their retirement savings (from the point you start accessing your pension savings).
 These are ready-made investment options where experts manage the money in your pension plan based on what you want to do with the money left in it.

 You can see the four main ways to take your money and the options we offer in the table below.